-- You will need to confirm that planning permission isn't required OR provide details of confirmed planning permission
+- you must confirm that planning permission is not required, or provide details of confirmed planning permission

-- You will need to confirm that there is a vehicle registered to your address.
-Please have your V5C Vehicle Registration certificate (log book) handy when you apply
+- you must confirm that there is a vehicle registered to your address; have your V5C vehicle registration certificate (log book) handy when you apply

-- Please ensure you read the terms and conditions and that you agree to them before you submit your application
+- read the terms and conditions and agree to them before you submit your application

 This is for residential properties only.
-If you are a business please contact the Highways Maintenace team at firstname.lastname@example.org
+For businesses, contact the Highways Maintenace team at email@example.com.

 Parking area requirements